CybercentreCanada/assemblyline-service-extract/README.md

     - An optional user-supplied password (see section below)
     - The body of an .eml file (separated once by whitespace characters and second on [a-zA-Z0-9]+)
 - Use pdfdetach in poppler-utils to extract attachments from pdf samples;
+- Use the NSIS Reversing Suite to recover a preview of the the original Setup.nsi
+- Debloat bloated files:
+    - Windows executables: [debloat](https://github.com/Squiblydoo/debloat) and custom scripts
+    - Windows installers (.msi)
+    - Every other files by using a generic entropy-based calculator

 Once this service has completed its processing, it will block samples from continuing to other services unless they are identified as the following file types: